sebastiankalciov/Minecraft-Java-Plugins/README.md

     Greg:
       Message: 'Hello there!'
     John:
-      Message: 'How are you my friend?
+      Message: 'How are you, my friend?
 All good?'

   ```